Abucay Church

-The Saint Dominic Parish Church (Tagalog: Simbahan ng Parokya ni Santo Domingo de Guzman), also known as Abucay Church, is a 17th-century Baroque church located at Brgy.
+Saint Dominic de Guzman Parish Church, commonly known as Abucay Church, is a 17th-century Baroque Catholic church located at Brgy.
 Laon, Abucay, Bataan, Philippines.
 The parish church, established in 1587 and administered by the Dominican Missionary Friars in 1588, is dedicated to Saint Dominic of Guzman.
-The parish is under the jurisdiction of the Roman Catholic Diocese of Balanga.
-Since June 5, 2017, its parish priest is Fr.
-Josue V. Enero.
+The parish is under the jurisdiction of the Diocese of Balanga.
+Since June 5, 2023, its parish priest is Fr.
+Milver R. Cruz.

 The church housed one of the earliest printing presses in the Philippines, established in 1608 by Father Francisco Blancas de San Jose, O.P. and Tomas Pinpin who used the facility to print books in Spanish and Tagalog.
 The church was also a witness to the massacre of hundreds of Filipinos and Spaniards by the Dutch Invaders on June 23, 1647.
 These pieces of the church's history were inscribed on a historical marker installed by the National Historical Committee (now the National Historical Commission of the Philippines) in 1939.